chromium/chromium/docs/workflow/debugging-with-swarming.md

 An *isolate* is an archive containing all the files needed to do a specific task on the swarming infrastructure.
 It contains binaries as well as any libraries they link against or support data.
-An isolate can be thought of like a tarball, but held by the "isolate server" and identified by a hash of its contents.
+An isolate can be thought of like a tarball, but held by the CAS server and identified by a digest of its contents.
 The isolate also includes the command(s) to run, which is why the command is specified when building the isolate, not when executing it.